phac-nml/irida-plugin-ectyper/README.md

 # IRIDA ecTyper Plugin for E.coli serotyping
-This new IRIDA plugin allows deploying ecTyper, a tool for in silico E.coli serotyping, in IRIDA platform.
+This new IRIDA plugin allows deploying ecTyper, a tool for *in silico* E.coli serotyping, in IRIDA platform.

-The tool can not only in silico sertypes E.coli samples, but also discriminates other non-E.coli samples.
+The tool *in silico* serotypes E.coli samples and performs species check to discriminate other non-E.coli samples.
 It can effectively discriminate between E.coli and Shigella and E.albertii.
 This tool is readily installable by the placement of the `*.jar` file (see releases section) in `/etc/irida/plugins` directory.
 After IRIDA webserver restart, the new pipeline should appear.

+Version `1.1.1b` is identical to `1.1.1` with the only difference that it is fully compatible with `IRIDA v21.01`.
 # Features
-New to version 1.0.0 incorporates
+New to version `1.0.0` and `1.1.1b`

 * Quality Control module for easier assesement of results reliability and the need of any further wet-lab followup for reporting purposes
 * Automatic project metadata population for easier download and pulling via API or as a tab-delimited file